Sivamani (film): Soundtrack

 Music was composed by Chakri.
 Music was released on SOHAN Audio Company.

 Reception

-Sify gave the film a verdict of 'let down' and opined that "The much hyped Sivamani-9848022338 is a kichidi that neither pleases the classes nor the masses".
-Jeevi of Idlebrain wrote that "You can watch this film for Nagarjuna and the cool flashback episode of the first half".
-Mithun Verma of Full Hyderabad wrote that "But overall, Puri has paid too much attention to untimely gimmicks and tried to cram in everything possible into Shivamani".
+Sify gave the film a verdict of 'let down' and opined, "The much hyped Sivamani-9848022338 is a kichidi that neither pleases the classes nor the masses".
+Jeevi of Idlebrain wrote, "You can watch this film for Nagarjuna and the cool flashback episode of the first half".
+Mithun Verma of Full Hyderabad wrote, "But overall, Puri has paid too much attention to untimely gimmicks and tried to cram in everything possible into Shivamani".